-We now consider one of the most well-known concrete examples of a kinetic theory, a system of N particles taking mutual collisions into account.
+We now consider one of the most well-known concrete examples of a kinetic theory, a system of N moving particles which undergo mutual collisions.
 This system is used to study the properties atomic gases within a statistical framework and is also very useful to treat various transport properties.